Paresh-Mistry/GeoProfiles/README.md

-# User Geolocation with React.js and Leaflet Maps
+# User Geolocation with React.js and Leaflet Maps - 🔗 [Watch Video](/src/assets/Geoprofile.mp4)

 This project demonstrates how to use **React.js** in combination with **Leaflet** to display a map and track the user's location in real-time.